KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_960711833520570378_transcript-you-cant-melt-signora-from-off-field.html)

 **Finding:**
-When Signora is in her ice cocoon phase, the character dealing damage must be on-field for the Crimson Lotus Moth's effect to melt Signora's cocoon.
+When Signora is in her ice cocoon phase, the character dealing damage must be on-field for the Crimson Lotus Moth's effect to Melt Signora's cocoon.

 **Evidence:**
 Shown here with Xiangling (Guoba) and Fischl (Oz): [YouTube](https://www.youtube.com/watch?v=8vw8IF845A0)
-Shown here with Kaeya burst: [YouTube](https://youtu.be/MpfNRduI1Ig)
+Shown here with Kaeya Burst: [YouTube](https://youtu.be/MpfNRduI1Ig)
 Shown here with Zhongli Pillar: [YouTube](https://youtu.be/HrjIBJ52od0)

 **Significance:**